Picasso (band)

+Picasso (ピカソ Pikaso) is a three-member Japanese rock band that debuted in 1984.
+Their biggest hit in the 1980s was "Cinema", the closing theme song for anime television series Maison Ikkoku.

+Background

-Picasso (ピカソ Pikaso) is a Japanese rock band which made its debut in 1984 with Honki!
-Tricky Lady.
-In 1986, their experimental sound gained them wide popularity among anime fans with their hits Cinema and Fantasy, both theme songs for the anime television series Maison Ikkoku.
+The band's first single was "Honki!
+Tricky Lady" in 1984.
+In 1986, their experimental sound gained them wide popularity among anime fans with their hits "Cinema" and "Fantasy+, both theme songs for the anime television series Maison Ikkoku.
 After not releasing anything since 1995, the band signed with Metronom Records in 2000 in order to produce and handle new talent.